Kankoda/website/collections/_emojikit-features/ui-components.md

 ![Emoji Grid](/assets/screenshots/emojikit-grid.png)

-The following code renders a standard vertical grid that uses a standard configuration and item views:
+The following code renders a standard vertical grid with a standard configuration and item views:

 ```swift
 struct ContentView: View {